 {39}

-ignorance which He could wink at, it does, when stood upon and rested in against the presence and work of the Spirit, become direct sin against Him&#8212;pure, dreadful, and destructive evil&#8212;the very cause of destruction to the church.
+ignorance which He could wink at, it does, when stood upon and rested in against the presence and work of the Spirit, become direct sin against Him -- pure, dreadful, and destructive evil -- the very cause of destruction to the church.
 I must be observed here to say *nothing whatever* against offices in the church of Christ, and the exercise of authority in them, whether episcopal or evangelical in character.
 It were a vain and unnecessary work here to prove the recognition of that on which scripture is so plain.
-But they are spoken of in Scripture as gifts derived from on high: &#8220;He gave some apostles&#8221; (@Ephesians 4: 5, 7, 11); so in @1 Corinthians 12, they are known only as gifts.
+But they are spoken of in Scripture as gifts derived from on high: "He gave some apostles" (@Ephesians 4: 5, 7, 11); so in @1 Corinthians 12, they are known only as gifts.
 My objection to the notion of a Clergyman is, that it *substitutes* something in the place of all these, which cannot be said to be of God at all, and is not found in Scripture.
-Now, I believe the whole principle of this to be contained in this dispensation in the word *clergyman,* and that this is the necessary root of that denial of the Holy Ghost which must, from the nature of the dispensation, end in its dissolution.
+Now, I believe the whole principle of this to be contained in this dispensation in the word *clergyman*, and that this is the necessary root of that denial of the Holy Ghost which must, from the nature of the dispensation, end in its dissolution.

 I am quite aware that people will say, that this is not the sin against the Holy Ghost, that it may amount to resisting the Holy Ghost, but sin against the Holy Ghost is quite another thing.
 It is not so much another thing as people suppose.
-At any rate the cause of the destruction of the Jewish system was this very thing: &#8220;Ye do always resist the Holy Ghost; as your fathers did, so do ye.&#8221; And I am perfectly satisfied, however this dispensation may be prolonged in order to the gathering of souls out of the world, of God&#8217;s elect, it has sealed its destruction in the rejection and resistance of the Spirit of God.
-But I go a great deal farther, and I affirm, though that were sin enough, that the notion of a Clergyman puts *the dispensation* specifically in the position of the sin against the Holy Ghost, *and that every Clergyman is contributing to this.* The sin against the Holy Ghost was the ascribing to the power of evil that which came from the Holy Ghost: and such is the direct operation of the idea of a Clergyman.
-It charges the testimony of the Lord Jesus Christ, which the Spirit gives by the mouth of those whom He chooses,| whom they are pleased to call laymen, and the righteousness of conduct which flows from the reception of that testimony, with disorder and schism.
+At any rate the cause of the destruction of the Jewish system was this very thing: "Ye do always resist the Holy Ghost; as your fathers did, so do ye".
+And I am perfectly satisfied, however this dispensation may be prolonged in order to the gathering of souls out of the world, of God's elect, it has sealed its destruction in the rejection and resistance of the Spirit of God.
+But I go a great deal farther, and I affirm, though that were sin enough, that the notion of a Clergyman puts *the dispensation* specifically in the position of the sin against the Holy Ghost, *and that every Clergyman is contributing to this*.
+The sin against the Holy Ghost was the ascribing to the power of evil that which came from the Holy Ghost: and such is the direct operation of the idea of a Clergyman.
+It charges the testimony of the Lord Jesus Christ, which the Spirit gives by the mouth of those whom He chooses,¦ whom they are pleased to call laymen, and the righteousness of conduct which flows from the reception of that testimony, with disorder and schism.
 Now, God is not the author of confusion or disorder, nor of

-| I beg to say here, I do not allude to any modern assumption of the possession of extraordinary spiritual gifts.
+¦I beg to say here, I do not allude to any modern assumption of the possession of extraordinary spiritual gifts.

 {40}